 The range of music Eicher has recorded is astonishingly broad, with more than 1200 titles made under his personal direction that range from American jazz in tune with the restless rhythms of New York City, European jazz in all its diversity to music that is beyond the kind of convenient category demanded by an industry that likes its products to come plainly labeled.

-For some, ECM recordings have acquired the cache of expensive designer clothes, not just because the albums exude top-of-the-range quality, but when you’ve got that really expensive hi-fi, you want a benchmark of recorded sound to go with it.
+For some, ECM recordings have acquired the cache of expensive designer clothes, not just because the albums exude high production values, but when you’ve got a top of the range hi-fi, you want the highest possible audio to play through it.
 ECM represents a musical genre of its own − many of the record stores that still survive have their own “ECM” section devoted exclusively to ECM artists.
 Others are drawn to ECM because of the way the albums look, the cohesion between the music and the cover art that envelopes it have long established its identity within the marketplace.
 But whatever the attraction of the label for its fans, they all agree ECM is the most adventurous, fascinating and absorbing label in jazz and contemporary music today.

 But ECM is less about a place, more about a state of mind.
 Like the paintings of the 19th century Romantic artist Caspar David Friedrich, an ECM recording is as much about internal landscapes as external ones.
 There’s a resonance to the music that invites contemplation, challenging you to dig deep into the music to broaden your taste preferences.